 References for Mental Illness Labeling

-1. Before You Label People, Look At Their Contents.
+2. Before You Label People, Look At Their Contents.
+SAMHSA.
 (Retrieved June 30, 2009).

-2. Kroska, A. and Harkness, S. , 2004-08-14 "Exploring the Modified Labeling Theory of Mental Illness Using Affect Control Theory Measures and Predictions" Paper presented at the annual meeting of the American Sociological Association, Hilton San Francisco & Renaissance Parc 55 Hotel, San Francisco, CA, Online <.PDF>.
-2009-05-26 from http://www.allacademic.com/meta/p110021_index.html
+4. Kroska, A. and Harkness, S. (2004, August 14).
+"Exploring the Modified Labeling Theory of Mental Illness Using Affect Control Theory Measures and Predictions".
+All Academic.com.
+Paper presented at the annual meeting of the American Sociological Association, Hilton San Francisco & Renaissance Parc 55 Hotel, San Francisco, CA, Online.
+(May 26, 2009).
+American Sociological Association. http://www.asanet.org

-3. Scheff, Thomas, PhD.
+8. Scheff, Thomas, PhD.
 Professor Emeritus of Sociology, UCSB.
 (Retrieved November 17, 2010).